 This kind of chop requires a lot of commitment, so before diving straight into the deep end with a pair of scissors, there are (of course) a few things to think about.
 Get it right, and a fringe will be the best damn thing you’ve ever done.
-Hello, Miss Glamour!
-If a face-framer is also piquing your curiosity, here’s what to do:
+So if a face-framer is piquing your curiosity, here’s what to do to find out if a fringe will suit you:

 STEP 1: FIND YOUR FACE SHAPE